| Type: | Perennial |

 The fresh young leaves and the blue flowers can be added to salads.

-Chicory attracts / provides food for the following creatures:
+Chicory attracts and provides food for many different species including:

 All our seed packets include sowing instructions.